microsolidarity/handbook/participate/events.md

 ###

-### Micrsolidarity Vibes Practice Program
+### Microsolidarity Practice Programs

-A short cohort-based course to practice Microsolidarity and connect with other community builders.
-The next cohort will start on Tuesday, June 18, 2024.
-We meet for 4 live calls over 2 weeks, on Tuesdays & Thursdays at 6-7.30pm CET / 9-10:30am PDT.
-Register on [Open Collective](https://opencollective.com/microsolidarity/events/microsolidarity-vibes-program-summer-2024-468fa802) or [read more about it](https://www.microsolidarity.cc/practice-programs/vibes-program).
+Short cohort-based courses to practice Microsolidarity and connect with other community builders.
+New cohorts are announced via the [**Microsolidarity newsletter on Substack**](https://microsolidarity.substack.com/).
+Read more about the current programs [here](https://www.microsolidarity.cc/practice-programs).

-Returning students are invited to register for free, and new participants can [apply for a scholarship](https://docs.google.com/forms/d/1wJ6tjAJQSoD07K7nLLsF0DYSz9DvSfdJe9Jzllxa74c/edit).

-A waitlist is open to indicate your interest in future programs.
-[Find out more here](https://docs.google.com/forms/d/e/1FAIpQLScBPbM57fhX5LNtz2ag1GthTfz4Nfae95eJyzQlQPBepMt0MA/viewform)

 ### Online Monthly Network Meeting